unchainedshop/unchained/docs/source/config/booting.md

 Let's go through the code line by line

-1. Imported the modules and utility functions we want to use in the module (OrdersCollection & generateDbFilterById)
+1. Imported the modules and utility functions we want to use in the module (`OrdersCollection` & `generateDbFilterById`)
-2. Added a type of the module. in this case our module only contains single function `changeCartCurrency`
+2. Added type for our custom module. in this case our module only contains single function `changeCartCurrency`
-3. Defined the actual module by creating an object with `configure` function as it's only key. returns an object with key-value pairs that match the module type definition.
+3. Defined the actual module by creating object with `configure` function as it's only key. returns an object with key-value pairs that match the module type definition.
 Since our custom module has only one property configure function should return an object with the exact property mapping.

-After defining the custom module the final step is registering it to the engin and making it globally available for use just like the built in modules.
+After defining the custom module the final step is registering it to the platform and making it globally available for use just like the built in modules.

 ```
 startPlatform({